rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

 Alternatives (1), (2), and (3) are opt in for when cross-language CFI support is needed.
-These alternatives are not backward-compatibility breaking changes because the Rust compiler currently does not support cross-language CFI (i.e., extern "C" function types indirectly called across the FFI boundary when forward-edge control flow protection is enabled).
+These alternatives are not backward-compatibility breaking changes because the Rust compiler currently does not support cross-language CFI (i.e., extern "C" function types indirectly called across the FFI boundary when CFI is enabled).

 Alternatives (4), (5), (6), and (7) are backward-compatibility breaking changes
 because they will require changes to existing code that use C types.

-The solution this RFC proposes (1) is opt in, is not a backward-compatibility breaking change, and is one of the less intrusive change to the language among the alternatives listed.
+The solution this RFC proposes (1) is opt in, is not a backward-compatibility breaking change, and is one of the less intrusive changes to the language among the alternatives listed.

 # Prior art